There have always been talks about Romania switching to using Euros and today I will answer the burning question: When will Romania adopt the Euro?

 He said that the switch was delayed intentionally in order to protect the low-income people (especially the older folk who receive state pension – and it’s common for many to have pensions of under 100 Euros per month).

-Romania’s central bank governor, Mugur Isarescu, recently claimed that Romania will switch to Euro by the end of the decade.
+Romania’s central bank governor, Mugur Isarescu, claimed in 2020 that Romania will switch to Euro by the end of the decade.
 (Source here, in Romanian language).

 Do Romanians want to switch to Euros?

 Very few people understand the impact that adopting the Euro would have on their lives and more don’t really care.

 It is, up to a point, very difficult to anticipate the full effects switching to euros would have on the country’s economy and its people, but most predict some difficult times if we were to switch to using Euros, at least at the current state/rates and income that people earn in the country.

 With these in mind, the number of people who want Romania to switch to using Euros is dropping.

 For example, in 2014, 74% of the Romanians wanted to switch to Euro, but the percentage dropped to 68% in 2015 and kept dropping all the way to 55% in late 2016.
 I wasn’t able to find more recent data.

 This drop in ratings is probably a combination of people understanding the consequences of switching to using the Euro, but maybe also the rise in popularity of EU skeptics in Europe.

 Also, Croatia recently switched to using the Euro and their prices have seen at least a temporary boost.
 While I don’t think many people in Romania know about this, it could still have at least a bit of an impact.